neondatabase/website/content/docs/guides/prisma-tutorial.md

 1. Navigate to the [Neon console](https://console.neon.tech/).
 2. Select your project.
 3. Select **Tables**.
 4. Select the `neondb` database and default `public` schema.
-The `Elements` table should be visible in the sidebar (the table has no data at this point.
-Data will be added later).
+The `Elements` table should be visible in the sidebar.
+The table has no data at this point.
+Data will be added later in this tutorial.

 ## Step 9: Evolve your schema with Prisma Migrate

 In this step, you will evolve your Prisma schema by performing another migration with `prisma migrate dev`.

-Add an `AtomicMass` field to your `Elements` model.
-The modified schema should now appear as follows:
+Assume that you want to add an `AtomicMass` field to your `Elements` model.
+The modified schema model should now appear as follows:

 ```text
 model Elements {